If you’ve been paying attention to the news within the past few months, you’ve likely been hearing a lot about the rise of the robo-advisor.

 Today I thought I would do a review of Wealthfront, one of the top and most well respected automated investing services available today.

-UPDATE: Sign up for Wealthfront via this exclusive Bible Money Matters link to get an extra $5,000 managed for free:
+UPDATE: Sign up for Wealthfront via this exclusive Bible Money Matters link to get $5,000 managed for free:

-Wealthfront was founded in 2008 by Andy Rachleff and Dan Carroll, and is based in Palo Alto, California.
-It originally went by the name of KaChing, but within a year or so rebranded as Wealthfront.
-In December of 2011 they debuted their online investment advisory service to the masses.
+Wealthfront launched their automated investment service in 2011 and the company is currently based in Redwood City, California.
 In 2012 Wealthfront launched a daily tax-loss harvesting service.
 From 2013 to 2014 the company went through some tremendous growth, growing by over 450% in one year.
-By 2015 Wealthfront has more than $2.5 billion of assets under management.
+By 2019 Wealthfront now has more than $12 billion of assets under management.

 Wealthfront never holds your portfolio when you invest with them, they just manage it.
-The portfolio is actually held with Apex Clearing Corporation, similar to if you were to invest with Betterment, Motif Investing or TradeKing, who also use Apex.
+The portfolio is actually held with Royal Bank of Canada.

 How Does Wealthfront Work?